 - Frequent repayments are required

 IOU Financial is a short-term lender serving small, profitable businesses.
-The Georgia-based company has provided nearly $400 million worth of funding to businesses throughout the country since 2008.
 As a short-term lender, IOU’s processes are quick, its credit criteria lenient, and its rates expensive.

 We like to caution prospective customers of these types of companies to go in well-armed with information.
-Most of the funders are above-board, but the terms they offer can be quite punishing for the unprepared (you’ll be making daily repayments).
+Most short-term funders are above-board, but the terms they offer can be quite punishing for the unprepared.
 Take full stock of your options with our short-term funding comparison chart before you commit to anything.

-As for IOU in particular, the company seems pretty decent as short-term, online funders go.
-They offer a lot of information on their site and are mostly transparent about their process.
-Perhaps most importantly, their rates aren’t completely off the charts.
+As for IOU, in particular, the company seems pretty decent as short-term online funders go.
+It offers a lot of information on its site and is mostly transparent about its process.
+Perhaps most importantly, its rates aren’t completely off the charts.
 Be prepared, however, for some additional fees.